Rbb93/TFM/README.md

 ## Project Scope

 The main goals of this work are:
-- To analyze ideological diversity in recommended news.
+- To analyze diversity in recommended news.
-- To measure diversity using entropy-based indicators.
-- To incorporate sentiment and polarization into diversity metrics.
-- To evaluate recommendation models on both international and regional news datasets.
+- To evaluate the diversity over a range of time in regional news datasets.

 ---

 ## Repository Structure

-TFM/
+TFM

-├── 1_train_export/        # Training of neural news recommenders
+├── 1_train_export  # Training of neural news recommenders

-├── 2_metrics_RADio/       # Diversity metrics
+├── 2_metrics_RADio # Diversity metrics

-├── 3_3Cat/                # Regional news analysis using LLMs
+├── 3_3Cat          # Regional news analysis using LLMs

 ---